 - The hero, villain and supporting cast of Shantae are almost exclusively female and all kick ass.

-- Skullgirls qualifies; not only is its playable cast exclusively female (albeit with two male DLC characters planned), but even non-playable women have a tendency to be tough, and only women can become the titular Skullgirl.
+- Skullgirls qualifies; not only is its playable cast almost exclusively female (with the two male characters being DLC), but even non-playable women have a tendency to be tough, and only women can become the titular Skullgirl.

 - Marilith is less extreme, as Marshall does get his share of the spotlight, but Valentino, Marilith, and even the barely-trained Kimiko overshine him.